GandhiCloudLab/ibm-code-engine-deploy-app/readme-acessing-code-from-private-repo.md

 ## 1. Create SSH Key

+Let us create SSH Key both Private and Public keys.

 1. Run the below command in the terminal with your email id.

   ```
     ssh-keygen -t ed25519 -C "jxxxxxx@xxxx.com"
   ```
 2. It will ask for the file to save the key like this.
-You need to enter some file ex: `test`
+You need to enter some file name ex: `test`

 <img src="images/060-ssh-1.png">